 A high standard, to be certain.

 Reaching this level of customer service requires the participation of informed and motivated staff members.
-One key element of successful retail sales training is the identification of the core customer service skills your staff members need to succeed.
+One key element of successful retail customer service training is the identification of the core customer service skills your staff members need to succeed.

 With that in mind, here are 7 Customer Service Skills Your Employees Need to Succeed: